 For me, this means I mentally set aside time to be there for it.

 After obtaining a Bachelor’s Degree in Early Childhood Education, I taught 1st grade and Pre-K. I hung my teacher hat up for a time after my first born came into existence.
 The hanging teacher hat didn’t last long as my itch to teach kept creeping up on me.
 I began teaching piano and voice lessons from home.
 Then later I taught a Sign and Sing Class for toddler’s and caregivers at a local city facility.
 At that same time I taught a neighborhood children’s choir out of my basement.
-More recently I began teaching at a public school (K-6 grade) as a part-time music teacher and have been doing that for three years.
+More recently I began teaching at a public school (K-6 grade) as a part-time music teacher and have been doing that for four years.

 I love to share “Uniquely Nora” with my students.
 They can’t get over the fact that I actually wrote that book and drew those pictures (even though my illustrations are not professional. at. all.)
 The message behind “Uniquely Nora” is one that I would hope all my students can walk away from my class internalizing.